 “During the first night, while my girlfriend was asleep, I woke her up numerous times stating that the painting of the women adjacent from the bed was moving.
 While I glimpsed away from the painting I would see the women in the painting turn her head towards me.
 This happened numerous times during the night and every time when I looked back at the painting it would go back to “normal”.”

-The Painted Lady seems to be particularly focused on Room 33.
-So, if you are up for a little ghost hunting, this is the room to request!
+The Painted Lady seems to be particularly focused on Room 33, where the madame lived.
+So, if you are up for a little ghost hunting, this is a room to request!

 The ghost of a young girl has been spotted trying to enter Room 42 on multiple occasions.
-In addition to this, other guests have reported hearing a male voice calling her from behind the door.
+She has been described as between 12-15 with dark hair, wearing a pale dress and bonnet.
+In addition to this, other guests have reported hearing a male voice calling out to her from behind the door.

-A double murder is said to have occurred in the restaurant of the San Remo Hotel in 1911.
+A double murder is occurred in the restaurant of the San Remo Hotel in 1911.

 During a wedding reception, a former lover of the bride showed up and began fighting with the guests.